Activating non-Hermitian skin modes by parity-time symmetry breaking: Methods

-In this section, we give the explicit form of $H^\beta_{\gamma,\rm 2D}$ in Eq.(3) of the main text.
-According to this definition, the Hamiltonian $H^\beta_{\gamma,\rm 2D}$ contains two parts: the Hamiltonian $H_{\gamma,\rm 2D}$ in Eq.(1) of the main text under full OBCs, and its hopping between boundaries along $x$-direction.
+\textbf{The explicit form of Hamiltonian $H^\beta_{\gamma,\rm 2D}$.} For analytic tractability, we give the explicit form of $H^\beta_{\gamma,\rm 2D}$ in Eq.~(\ref{2D_H_asymmetricIn}).
+According to this definition, the Hamiltonian $H^\beta_{\gamma,\rm 2D}$ contains two parts: the Hamiltonian $H_{\gamma,\rm 2D}$ in Eq.~(\ref{2D_H_asymmetricIn}) under full OBCs, and its hopping between boundaries along $x$-direction.
 The first part reads